United Nations Framework Convention on Climate Change: Interpreting ultimate objective in Article 2

-In decision making, the precautionary principle is considered when possibly dangerous, irreversible, or catastrophic events are identified, but scientific evaluation of the potential damage is not sufficiently certain (Toth et al., 2001, pp. 655–656).
+In decision making, the precautionary principle is considered when possibly dangerous, irreversible, or catastrophic events are identified, but scientific evaluation of the potential damage is not sufficiently certain.
 The precautionary principle implies an emphasis on the need to prevent such adverse effects.

-Uncertainty is associated with each link of the causal chain of climate change.
-For example, future GHG emissions are uncertain, as are climate change damages.
-However, following the precautionary principle, uncertainty is not a reason for inaction, and this is acknowledged in Article 3.3 of the UNFCCC (Toth et al., 2001, p.
-656).
+Following the precautionary principle, uncertainty (about the exact effects of climate change) is not a reason for inaction, and this is acknowledged in Article 3.3 of the UNFCCC.